rcaraway/Graphical/README.md

 # Graphical
-Graphical is a collection of Swift & Objective C open source frameworks that make working with Video, Photo and GIF creation and manipulation easier.
+Graphical is a a series of tools that help make common processes in video and photo manipulation easy to use.

-Graphicals aims to only add frameworks that have been thoroughly tested and are usable with the latest iOS versions.
-If you find software that isn't, please let me know: hello@robcaraway.com